meta-llama/llama-stack/docs/source/community/governance.md

 ### Roadmap Creation

 Our public roadmap gives an overview of what we are currently working on and what we want to tackle next.
-This helps potential contributors understand your project's current status and where it's going next, as well as giving a chance to be part of the planning.
+This helps potential contributors understand our project's current status and where it's going next, as well as giving a chance to be part of the planning.

 In this section, we describe the process we follow to create it, using request for comments documents (RFCs).